wp-plugins/html5-jquery-audio-player/readme.txt

 *	Mulitple Playlists - create as many playlists as you like and embed any number of players in your site.
 *	Drag n Drop playlist manager so you can order tracks
 *	Enhanced admin area including smart AJAX input forms
-*	More customisation control - adjust player width, choose whether to display ratings/artwork and more.
+*	More customisation control - adjust player width, choose whether to display ratings, artwork and more.
 *	Add up to 3 buy/download buttons so you can sell your music in several places (eg iTunes, BandCamp, etc)
+*	Display the player in a sidebar using a widget

 = Credits =